 5.157 - ACCELERATED IN-POSITION PROMOTION.
 Employees in one of the non-represented series of classes listed in this regulation may receive an in-position promotion to the next higher level class in the series up to six months before the employee meets the minimum experience requirements under the following conditions.

 5.158 - CLASSES ELIGIBLE FOR IN-POSITION PROMOTION.

-District Council 47.In-Position Promotions for the District Council 47 classes below will be in accordance with Civil Service Regulation 5.15 and 31.08.
+District Council 47.In-Position Promotions for the District Council 47 classes below will be in accordance with Civil Service Regulation 5.15.

-District Council 33.In-Position Promotions for the District Council 33 classes below will be in accordance with Civil Service Regulation 5.15 and 31.08.
+District Council 33.In-Position Promotions for the District Council 33 classes below will be in accordance with Civil Service Regulation 5.15.

 END OF REGULATION 5.